FairlyTales/React_Testing_with_Cypress/README.md

-Thanks to team Cypress for this real world demo app ❤️
+# React testing with Cypress
+Learning the Cypress

-<a href="https://github.com/cypress-io/cypress-realworld-app">Original repo</a>
+<a href="https://github.com/cypress-io/cypress-realworld-app">Original repo by Cypress Team</a>